-Once you have decided which programme to apply for, you will need to create your profile on our application system.
-Tell us as much about you as possible.
-As a minimum you will need to include basic personal information e.g. name, address, telephone number etc. You will also be asked to upload your CV.
+Once you’ve decided which programme is right for you, it’s time to create your profile on our application system.
 Remember to make a note of which email address you used to create your profile as well as your password.
 You will need these details every time you log into the application system and we will also send all communications to this email address.

 5. Make your CV stand out

-Your CV/resume is the first thing we see once you have submitted your application.
-As such, it’s your most important marketing tool and will help determine whether you get through to the next stage in the application process.
-If you come to an Assessment Centre it will also be used by the assessors in the interview – so make sure you know and can talk about the content in your CV/resume.
+Your CV/resume is the first thing we see when you submit your application.
+So it’s your most important marketing tool and will help determine whether you get through to the next stage.
+It will also be used by the assessors in the interview – so make sure you know and can talk about the content.

-You should ensure that your CV/resume is a clear and well-presented overview of information about you.
-It should document your qualifications, skills and attributes in a way that shows your suitability for the role you are applying for.
+You should also make sure that it’s clear and well-presented, and shows your suitability for the role you are applying for.
 It may be helpful to follow a set structure, for example:

 - Education: list your most recent educational information first.
-For each degree-level qualification include the degree type e.g. Bachelors, Masters etc., which university you studied at, the subject studied and the classification grade you received.
-If you do not yet have your final grade, put the grade you expect to receive.
+For each degree, include the degree type, the university, the subject and your grade.
 Ensure you include your A Levels and GCSE grades or equivalent.

-- Work Experience: you should list your most recent job first and work backwards.
-Include dates of employment, the name of the organisation, location of work (city and country).
-Then summarise your experience focusing on the specific skills and achievements you gained.
-Bullet points are fine to use when listing your skills and achievements.
+- Work Experience: as with education, start with your most recent job and work backwards.
+Include dates as well as company names and locations.
+Then summarise your experience focusing on the specific skills and achievements you gained – with bullet points if you like.

 - Skills: it can be helpful to list key or special skills such as language skills or IT literacy.

-Also, we thought you’d like to know – although our application system gives you an option to upload a cover letter, it is not a requirement!
-As we ask for your motivations and knowledge of the company/programme on the application form, and we can see your experience on your CV, we get all the information we need from here, so no need to worry about writing a cover letter.
+Finally – although our application system gives you an option to upload a cover letter, it’s not a requirement.
+We get everything we need to know from your application form and CV, so no need to worry about writing a cover letter.